yvoyer/domain-event/README.md

 $publisher->publishChanges($product->uncommitedEvents()); // will notify the listener and call the DoSomethingProductCreated::doSomething() method
 ```

-**Warning**: Be advised that events will be removed from aggregate once collected, to avoid republishing the same event twice.
+**Warning**: Be advised that events will be removed from aggregate once collected and published,
+ to avoid republishing the same event twice.

 We currently support [third party](/docs/ports.md) adapters to allow you to plug-in the library into your infrastructure.